jpverkamp/blog/content/reviews/books/Libba Bray/Gemma Doyle/3 - The Sweet Far Thing.md

 <!--more-->

-{{< goodreads book="The Sweet Far Thing" text=" The Sweet Far Thing " >}} is a doorstopper conclusion to a series, which for the most part does everything the previous books does only more so.
+[[The Sweet Far Thing]]() is a doorstopper conclusion to a series, which for the most part does everything the previous books does only more so.
 We do finally get to a conclusion, but really, the vast majority of the book I probably could have done without.

 Things that annoyed me about this book: